+Twenty-first century readers may never have encountered chipped beef at all, or even know what it is.
+Chipped beef is a pressed meat product made from odds and ends of the cow.
+It looks like cheap salami but has the texture of beef jerky, and it shreds/dices easily.
+Compared to usual cured meats it’s quite bland.
+And your grocery store probably has it, whether you know it or not.
 My local WinCo has stocked Dried Beef for as long as I can remember, right next to the Spam and right above the corned beef hash.
-Somewhere over the years they switched from Armour brand to Hormel brand, but it’s always been a curiosity.
-Who buys this stuff?
-Why does it exist in the first place?
-There are a few serving suggestions on the jar.
-The photo on the front shows some sort of pinwheel sandwich, and the top lid has recipes for an ominous-sounding “beef dip” or a modified jalapeno popper.
-Neither of these seem like a big draw.
+Somewhere over the years they switched from Armour brand to Hormel brand, but it surprises me that there’s enough demand for stores to still stock it.
+Besides S.O.S. the recipe options don’t seem that appetizing: the photo on the front shows some sort of pinwheel sandwich, and the top lid has recipes for an ominous-sounding “beef dip” or a modified jalapeno popper.
+None of these seem like a big draw for modern cooks.

 Our Favorite Recipes is soon to be republished by the Arcadia (Wisconsin) Historical Society.
 Current information will be available at the Historical Society’s website.

 - Slice beef into thin strips.
 Melt butter over medium high heat and add beef strips.
 Allow to fry, stirring occasionally, until softened.
 Add flour and stir until incorporated.

 - Add milk all at once.
 Reduce heat and simmer, stirring frequently, until mixture is thickened.
 Add curry powder and crumbled chili and simmer a few minutes more until flavors are blended.

 - Serve on an English muffin or toast with fried eggs on the side.
 Top with freshly ground black pepper.